PhiLFitters/kafe2/doc/src/parts/user_guide.rst

 be modified.
 Using :code:`'__del__'` will delete the keyword and :code:`'__default__'` will reset it.

-Hiding specific elements from the plot (e.g. the uncertainty band) is done like this:
+Hide specific elements from the plot (e.g. the uncertainty band):

 .. code-block:: python

-    # the array length must match the amount of fits handled by this plot object.
+    # The array length must match the number of fits handled by this plot
     p.customize('model_error_band', 'hide', [True])

-In order to change the name for the data set and suppress the second output, use the following call:
+Change the name for the data set and suppress the second output:

 .. code-block:: python

     p.customize('data', 'label', [(0, "test data"), (1, '__del__')])

-Marker type, size and color of the marker and error bars can also be customized:
+Customize marker type, size and color for the marker and error bars:

 .. code-block:: python